xS91D/HowToVanillaWorld/README.md

-Okay, here is an English version of the README.md for a simplified Minecraft world generator:

 # Simple PocketMine World Generator

 This is a simple Minecraft world generator that creates a randomly generated world with all available blocks and items.